Overture (The Who song)

 "Overture" is a song by English rock band the Who, written by Pete Townshend.
-The track is one of three instrumental tracks released on Tommy, the other two being "Underture" and "Sparks".
+The track is one of three instrumentals on Tommy, the other two being "Underture" and "Sparks".

-On 9 October 1970, the song was released as the B-side of "See Me, Feel Me" – which did not chart – and was titled "Overture from Tommy".
+On 9 October 1970, the song was included as the B-side of "See Me, Feel Me" – which did not chart – and was titled "Overture from Tommy".

 Song structure

 As an overture the song features samples of Tommy's themes: